Here are a few things to consider.

 Before you get serious with your search, you’ll want to find a real estate agent and get your financing in order.
 We’ll go through these steps in detail, but it’s a good idea to start gathering your financial records (pay stubs, W2s, bank statements, etc.) and have them ready.
 Have a co-borrower?
 Their information will be required, too.

 At one time, lenders may have required a 20% down payment to buy a home.
 Today, there are options for homeowners who can’t afford to make that much of a downpayment.
-Check with your lender about mortgage programs that may allow for lower down payments.
-For example, the Federal Housing Administration (FHA) requires as little as 3.5% down.
-One important thing to note, if you do not make a down payment of at least 20%, you may need to pay what’s called Mortgage Insurance each month until you reach 20% equity in the home.
+Check with your lender about mortgage programs that allow for lower down payments, some as low as just 3% of the purchase price.
+One important thing to note, if your downpayment is less than 20%, you may need to pay what’s called Mortgage Insurance each month until you reach 20% equity in the home.
 Ask your mortgage company about specifics for MI cancellation.